GitauHarrison/notes/databases/joined_table_inheritance.md

 ```

 If the foreign key is on a table corresponding to a subclass, the relationship should target the subclass.
 Above we have created a relationship between the `Student` and the `School`.
 The `Student` will have a `Student.school` attribute; the `School` will have the `School.learners` attribute that always loads against the join of the `user` and the `student` tables together.

+## Loading Inheritance Hierarchies

+When classes are mapped in inheritance hierarchies using the 'joined', 'single', or 'concrete' table inheritance styles, the usual behavior is that a query for a particular base class will also yield objects corresponding to  subclasses as well, hence the term 'polymorphic loading'.

+Polymorphic loading comes with an additional problem of _which subclass attributes are to be queried upfront_, and _which are to be loaded later_.
+When an attribute of a particular subclass is queried up front, it can be used in the query as something to filter on, and it will be loaded when we get our objects back.
+On the other hand, if it is not queried up front, it gets loaded later when we first need to need to acceess it.

+The `with_polymorphic()` function is used to provide a means of specifying which specific subclasses of a particular base class should be included in the query, which implies what columns and tablse will be avaliable in the SELECT.